Pelé law: Establishment of leagues

 Article 20 of Pelé law and its 5 subsections regulate the establishment of leagues.
 The caput of this article allows clubs that take part in any national or regional competition and are members of the Brazilian National Sports System to found leagues.

 These leagues will be private legal entities, and may, among other issues, negotiate on behalf of their members, sponsorship agreements, advertising and broadcasting contracts.

-The establishment of leagues must be notified to the national sports administration entities (“NSAE”) such as federations and confederations and such leagues are totally independent from the NSAE.
+The establishment of leagues must be notified to the national sports administration entities ("NSAE") such as federations and confederations and such leagues are totally independent from the NSAE.
 Since the leagues are independent from the referred to entities, these are not allowed to interfere with the league private matters.
 Affiliation with a league does not imply in disaffiliation of the NSAE board.
 The club may participate in competitions organized by both entities, without legal restriction.

-Arising form such legal permission, from 2001 football clubs started to organize themselves in leagues, which lead to the weakening of “CBF” (Brazilian Football Confederation) political power, for that body would no longer organize the Brazilian football championship, being left to organize solely the Brazil Cup, and being responsible for the national team.
+Arising from such legal permission, from 2001 football clubs started to organize themselves in leagues, which lead to the weakening of “CBF” (Brazilian Football Confederation) political power, for that body would no longer organize the Brazilian football championship, being left to organize solely the Brazil Cup, and being responsible for the national team.

 However, aiming to avoid confrontation with CBF, and consequently with FIFA, as well as avoiding the possibility of being forbidden to take part in the Copa Libertadores, the teams taking part in the Brazilian Professional Football League agreed that the Brazilian Championship in 2002 will be organized and promoted by the League jointly with CBF.